 In autumn 2021, Instagram launched story links for all the users – which means that all the influencers can now easily direct their followers to brands’ websites or online stores!

 The easiest way to make your links trackable is UTM tags.
-It basically means adding certain keywords to an URL before sharing it – and as a result, you’ll see on Google Analytics exactly which collaborations brought you the most traffic and what was the quality of that traffic.
+It basically means adding certain keywords to a URL before sharing it – and as a result, you’ll see on Google Analytics exactly which collaborations brought you the most traffic and what was the quality of that traffic.

 Fortunately, you don’t have to code anything here: you can use the UTM Tag Builder to easily create tagged URLs that help you see the results per every channel, marketing campaign, and collaboration in Google Analytics.
-Here are the UTM parameters that you can use:

 2. Using personal promo codes and coupon codes to measure ROI